 Accountants in Executive Roles

 Becoming a chief financial officer might take years of experience and connections in high places, but it very often starts with an accounting background, and often CPA certification.
-In Anchorage, that experience and certification comes with a starting salary of $119,068at the 25th percentile and $488,300 at the 95th, with a 50th percentile of $193,208.
-Similarly, in Fairbanks they commanded starting salaries within the range of $112,035 and $459,459.
+In Alaska, these professionals in the upper echelon earn a median salary of $143,070 and more than $208,000 at the top end of the pay scale (75th percentile and higher).

 Accountant and Auditor Salaries in Alaska’s Cities and Rural Areas

-The US Bureau of Labor Statistics shows salaries for their general classification for accountants and auditors were relatively similar throughout Alaska.
-Top earners in Fairbanks, the ones earning in the 90th percentile, had higher salaries than their top-earning colleagues in the rest of the state.
+The BLS shows salaries for their general classification for accountants and auditors were relatively similar throughout Alaska, although the top earners in the state were found in Anchorage:

 (This broad classification includes accounting professionals in different areas of specialty, with different credentials, and with varying levels of experience.)